Nikki Blonsky: Career

 On June 22, 2008, she sang The Star-Spangled Banner in the pre-race ceremony at the 2008 Toyota/Save Mart 350 at Infineon Raceway.
 Blonsky also co-starred in the MTV mystery series Valemont in 2009.
 In 2010, Blonsky co-starred with Raven Goodwin in the short lived ABC Family series Huge, which premiered in June 2010, and ran for one season.
 Entertainment Weekly described her as the show's "great asset" and praised her for having "the delicate skill to make Will’s anger take the forms of both sincerity and a funny sarcasm."
 For Huge, she received a nomination for a Teen Choice Award.

 In 2011, Blonsky earned a cosmetology license, and began working part-time as a hairstylist and make-up artist in her hometown of Great Neck, New York, between acting auditions.
 In 2013, Blonsky appeared in two episodes of the NBC Broadway drama series Smash.
 Later that year, she appeared in the film adaptation of the book Geography Club.
 The film received mixed reviews, however she and the cast were nominated for an award at the ShoWest Convention in 2014.

 Blonsky appeared Off-Broadway in the play Stuffed by Lisa Lampanelli at the Westside Theatre in October 2017 to November 2017.

-Blonsky would see a resurgence in 2025 following a TikTok trend of her Cameo appearances.
+Blonsky saw a resurgence in 2025 following a TikTok trend of her Cameo appearances.